KML: Using Machine Learning to Improve Storage Systems

 \section{Evaluation}

 Our evaluation proceeds as follows: First, we explain our evaluation goals in Section~\ref{sec:eval:goals}.
-We then describe the testbed design and benchmarks that we used to evaluate the readahead neural network in Section~\ref{sec:eval:testbed}.
+We then describe the testbed design and benchmarks that we used to evaluate the readahead and NFS \stt{rsize} neural networks in Section~\ref{sec:eval:testbed}.
+In Section~\ref{sec:eval:kml} we provide performance details regarding \kml's training and inference.
 Section~\ref{sec:eval:readahead} shows how the readahead ML models improve performance.
-In Section~\ref{sec:eval:nfs}, we present our evaluation of the \stt{rsize} neural network model for NFS.
-Finally, in Section~\ref{sec:eval:kml} we provide performance details regarding \kml's training and inferencing.
+Finally, in Section~\ref{sec:eval:nfs}, we present our evaluation of the \stt{rsize} neural network model for NFS.